Nefari0/Jupyter-blender/README.md

 Open 'blender-geometry-data-convertion.ipynb' in Jupyter Notebook

-You must run each every code cell in it's order for this code to work.
+You must run each and every code cell in it's order for this code to work.
 They are listed as follows:

 “Import Libraries”